Know The Law

 Becoming a Corporation

-The process for forming a corporation varies according to the state you live and do business in.
-You need to file articles of incorporation with the state and issue stock to the shareholders of the company who elect the board of directors.
+The process of forming a corporation varies by state.
+Generally, it involves filing articles of incorporation with the state and issuing stock to shareholders, who then elect the board of directors to oversee the corporation's operations.